-- Make permanent changes by editing the configuration file.
-(If user privileges have been set, you must have Admin privileges.) - Make temporary changes that last until the router is restarted.
-(If user privileges have been set, you must have Operator privileges.)
+- Make permanent changes by editing the configuration file. - Make temporary changes that last until the router is restarted.

 Note In general, you should always modify the configuration by editing the configuration file.

 This chapter describes how to modify the configuration file.
 The arguments for most commands in this chapter are based on the information in the configuration worksheet in Chapter 2.
 For more information about the commands, refer to Appendix A, "TALnet Command Reference."